opencomputeproject/OCP-HM-MegaRAC_Community_Edition/README.md

 ```

-Once you know the target, then set it as mentioned below, Rightnow we are supporting tiogapass:
+Once you know the target, then set it as mentioned below, Currently we are supporting tiogapass platform:

 ```
 TEMPLATECONF=meta-ami/meta-tiogapass/conf  . openbmc-env